Mean Field Games Master Equations with Non-separable Hamiltonians and Displacement Monotonicity

 First introduced by Lions in lectures \cite{Lions}, the master equation appeared in the context of the theory of mean field games, a theory initiated independently by Lasry-Lions \cite{LL06a, LL06b, LL07a} and Caines-Huang-Malham\'e \cite{HCM06}.
 It is a time dependent equation which serves to describe the interaction between an individual agent and a continuum of other agents.
 The master equation characterizes the equilibrium cost of a representative agent within a continuum of players, provided there is a unique mean field equilibrium.
 Roughly speaking, it plays the role of the Hamilton-Jacobi-Bellman equation in the stochastic control theory.
 We refer the reader to \cite{Cardaliaguet,CD1,CD2} for a comprehensive exposition on the subject.

 The master equation \reff{master} is known to admit a local (in time) classical solution when the data $H$ and $G$ are sufficiently smooth, even when the noises are absent (cf. \cite{BY,GangboS2015,Mayorga}).
-Local solutions are known to exist and to be unique in the presence of noise (cf. \cite{CCP,CD2}).
+Local solutions are known to be unique (cf. \cite{CCP,CD2}), including cases where the Hamiltonians are local functions of the measure variable (cf. \cite{AmbMes}).
 Nevertheless, it is much more challenging to obtain global classical solutions, as they are expected to exist only under additional structural assumptions on the data.
-Such a sufficient condition is typically a sort of {\it monotonicity condition}, provides uniqueness of solutions to the underlying mean field game system (a phenomenon that heuristically corresponds to the non-crossing of generalized characteristics of the master equation).
+Such a sufficient condition is typically a sort of {\it monotonicity condition}, that provides uniqueness of solutions to the underlying mean field game system (a phenomenon that heuristically corresponds to the non-crossing of generalized characteristics of the master equation).
 For a non-exhaustible list of results on the global in time well-posedness theory of mean field games master equations in various settings, we refer the reader to \cite{CDLL,CD1,CD2, CCD}, and in the realm of potential mean field games, to \cite{BGY1,BGY2,GM}.